 Lateral patellar compression syndrome is a disorder where there is an overload and increased pressure on the lateral facet of the patella due to tight lateral soft-tissue restraints.
-This results in improper tracking of patella and leads to excessive lateral tilt without excessive patellar mobility
+This results in the improper tracking of the patella and leads to excessive lateral tilt without excessive patellar mobility

 Earlier it was known as patellar compression syndrome or excessive lateral pressure syndrome.

 It causes anterior knee pain that limits daily functional activities because of constant pain.

 Because contact pressure over the lateral patellar facet is increased as knee flexion progresses, a more specific term to identify the pathologic process would be lateral pressure in the flexion.

 Triad of femoral anteversion, genu valgum, and external tibial torsion / pronated feet leads to increased Q angle and an exacerbation of patellofemoral dysplasia.